azdavis/rjsonnet/README.md

 ### Try the CLI only

+Run:

 ```
 $ cargo run --bin jsonnet-cli -- --manifest FOO.jsonnet
 ```

-to turn FOO.jsonnet into JSON and report any errors.
+to turn `FOO.jsonnet` into JSON and report any errors.

 ### Try the language server